-Dental treatment in Spain has a well established reputation and prices are comparable to Turkey with slightly shorter flights.
+Dental treatment in Spain has a well-established reputation and prices are comparable to Turkey with slightly shorter flights.
 There are dental clinics in popular cities such as Barcelona and Madrid, as well as in most big seaside resorts.
-If it’s a dental holiday you’re after, Spain could be a good option.
+If it's a dental vacation you're after, Spain could be a good option.

-You might also consider getting dental work in Hungary or Poland.
-There you’ll find some of the lowest prices in Europe for things like implants and veneers.
-Although you won’t be able to hit the beach while you recover, historic cities like Budapest and Warsaw have plenty of sightseeing on offer.
+You'll find some of the lowest prices in the world for things like implants and veneers.
+Although you won't be able to hit the beach while you recover, historic cities like Budapest and Warsaw have plenty of sightseeing on offer.

 If you are looking to have cheap dental treatments completed closer to home, we have several articles on dental care in Costa Rica, dental implants in Mexico, dental implants in the Philippines, and dental implants in Thailand.

 Dental work in Turkey may be an option for you if you need an expensive dental procedure like implants, which can cost less than half the price of implants in the US.

 It's critical that you research your Turkey dental clinic thoroughly before you decide to go, and carefully weigh the pros and cons of getting treatment overseas.

 If you want help finding a safe and quality clinic abroad, the Medical Tourism Corporation can help — they have over 30 years of experience connecting patients from the US with overseas dentists.

 Get your free quote by filling in your details below.

 Yes, Turkey is home to many safe and quality dental clinics, but you must do extensive research beforehand to ensure the clinic provides the same quality as you would get in the US.